PromptAI/promptdialog/docs/tutorial/bot_action.md

 nav_order: 9
 ---

-In `Bot Response`, the designer could click "+Action" to add an Action function written in Python, which will give the designer the tool of writing python code.
+In the bot response panel, the designer could click "+Action" to add an Action function written in Python, which will give the designer the tool of inserting python code with more complex logic.
 The Action python code will be placed to the `Actions. py` file in Rasa and will be triggered when the bot gives the current response.

 ![action-02](/assets/images/tutorial/action/action-02.png)